Saturday, October 18, 2025

 The second major change is to the defaulting behavior of maps and seqs.
 FSet 1 uses a "default default" of nil, meaning that if you don't supply an explicit default when creating a map or seq, its default is nil.
 The default is returned on a map lookup when the supplied key is not in the map; it is returned on a seq lookup when the supplied index is not in bounds (the bounds being 0 up to, but excluding, the size of the seq).

 In FSet 2, there is no default default.
 If you don't supply an explicit default, the map or seq has no default, and an access attempt will signal an error instead in these cases.
-So, migrating your code to FSet 2 will probably require a little debugging — running your test suite, noting when you get one of the new errors, finding the form where the map or seq involved is initially created, and adding :default nil to the form or wrapping it in (with-default ... nil).
+So, migrating your code to FSet 2 will probably require a little debugging — running your test suite, noting when you get one of the new errors, finding the form where the map or seq involved is initially created, and adding :default nil to the form or wrapping it in (with-default ... nil)UPDATE: this decision has been reversed in v2.0.0-rc1.

 Examples: